capac/crm_app/README.rst

 TODO
 ====

+* Allow option to retrieve locally or remotely documents sent by email.
 * Currently dark mode on macOS using Python 3.9.x uses inconsistent fonts and backgrounds.
 A dark theme mode needs to be implemented to mitigate the current setup.
 * Bar chart showing tenant occupancy in the properties
 * Bar chart showing number of properties per landlord